davidjbradshaw/iframe-resizer/README.md

 ```

-## Upgrading to version 3
+## Upgrading to version 4

-The requirements for IE8 support in version 3 have changed from version 2.
-If you still require IE8 support than you will need to ensure you include the new ie8.polyfil.js file, as outlined above.

-The parentIFrame methods object in the iFrame is now always available and the `enablePublicMethods` option has been removed.
-The `enableInPageLinks` option has been rename to `inPageLinks`.
+In version 4 support for IE 8 has finally been dropped, iframe-resizer should continure to work in IE9 and above.

+The callback methods have been renamed to onEvents, so for example `scrollCallback` is now called `onScroll`.
+This to enable better integration with modern libraries such as React.

 ## Version History

+* v4.0.0 Drop support for IE8, rename event handlers, replace
 * v3.6.5 [#658](https://github.com/davidjbradshaw/iframe-resizer/pull/658) Add `.npmignore` to project [[Sebastian Lamelas]](smulesoft).
 * v3.6.4 [#651](https://github.com/davidjbradshaw/iframe-resizer/pull/651) Fix issue resource leak when iframe removed from the page [[Steffen Eckardt](seckardt)]. [#651](https://github.com/davidjbradshaw/iframe-resizer/pull/651) Make Require.js optional when it is included on the page before iframe-resizer [[Dahmian Owen](dahmian)].
 * v3.6.3 [#635](https://github.com/davidjbradshaw/iframe-resizer/pull/635) Fix issue with undefined ID [[Henry Schein](ddxdental)]. [#582](https://github.com/davidjbradshaw/iframe-resizer/pull/582) Add `omit` option to `scrolling` config [[Matt Ryan](mryand)].